crossplane/crossplane/design/one-pager-stack-status-spec.md

   - That path could contain any number of condition objects that can be exposed to a GUI.

-  - Additionally this would assume that this array contains objects following the [podcondition] convention.
+  - Additionally this would assume that this array contains objects following the [PodCondition] convention.
 By default the column title is defined by the condition type, and the value is defined by the condition status.

 The `printerColumns` key could also look like this: